liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 **Principal:** The default LDAP administrator user ID is populated here.
 If your administrator ID differs, use that credential instead.
-You need an administrative credential because @product@ uses this ID to synchronize user accounts to and from LDAP.
+You need an administrative credential because @sharepoint@ uses this ID to synchronize user accounts to and from LDAP.

 **Credentials:** This is the password for the LDAP administrative user.